 - Keep copies of your medical records and bills.
 As you attend doctor’s visits and start receiving medical bills in the mail, make sure you keep copies of everything.

 - Hire a local accident law firm promptly.
 It may be necessary to collect other evidence from the accident scene as well; but, at this point, you should not return personally.
 You should hire a law firm to conduct an investigation and gather any additional evidence needed to support your claim.

 4. Securing Maximum Compensation Requires Experienced Legal Representation

 While most slip-and-fall accident claims are resolved through insurance settlements, as an accident victim, even identifying the insurance company you need to deal with can be a challenge.
 Calculating your losses (including emotional distress and loss of consortium requires a comprehensive understanding of your legal rights, and you need to be able to effectively assert your rights in order to avoid settling for too little too soon.
-The best way to deal with all of these issues is to hire an experienced attorney to deal with them on your behalf; and, the sooner you get started, the sooner you can collect the financial compensation you deserve.
+The best way to deal with all of these issues is to hire an experienced personal injury attorney to deal with them on your behalf; and, the sooner you get started, the sooner you can collect the financial compensation you deserve.

 Schedule a Free Initial Consultation in Rock Hill, SC

 At the Lewis Law Firm, we provide experienced legal representation for slip-and-fall accident victims in South Carolina.
 If you have been injured and would like to speak with a personal injury lawyer we encourage you to get in touch.
 To schedule a free, no-obligation consultation with an attorney at our Rock Hill, SC law offices, please call 803-327-1103 or request an appointment online today.